seed-rs/seed-quickstart-webpack/README.md

 <!-- prettier-ignore -->
 > I want to write fast, reliable and efficient web apps.
 Quickly.  \
-And I like documentation and WebAssembly.
+And I like Rust and documentation.

 ---

-**UPDATE** - A new version is in development in repository [MartinKavik/kavik.cz](https://github.com/MartinKavik/kavik.cz).
-See its `Readme` for more info.
+**UPDATE** - A new version is in development!
+See branch `older` for the previous one.

 Once ready, I'll move current `master` into branch `older` and rewrite this `Readme`.
 New "killer" feature will be prerendering, so you will be able to write static sites in Seed for super fast first render and better SEO - see [kavik.cz](https://kavik.cz/) for demo.
 And there will be more useful starting example - content of `kavik.cz` - basic routing, favicons, social media metas, nice fonts, responsive HTML with TailwindCSS, Handlebars for more readable HTML, etc.
 I also want to write a template generator for this quickstart so you will be able to create new apps faster and more comfortably.